 14. Go to the Miami Marketta

-Held every Wednesday, Friday and Saturday from 5pm until late, the Miami Market offers a laneway dining experience with 25 food vendors of all nationalities.
+Held every Wednesday, Friday and Saturday from 5pm until late, the Miami Marketta offers a laneway dining experience with 25 food vendors of all nationalities.
 From decadent cannoli and the thickest, plumpest lamingtons I have ever seen with my own two eyes to tender brisket, Mexican and Japanese fare, tasty yiros and so much more!
 There’s also a great rotation of events including Drag Queen Bingo, live music and the ever-popular rummage sale.
 Be sure to check out the official website for more info on upcoming events.
-Find the Miami Marketta here.

 Where to stay

 For our one-night stay on the Gold Coast, exploring the central region from Surfer’s Paradise to Burleigh Heads, we stayed at The Star.
 Locals may remember it as Jupiter’s Casino, however, it has undergone renovation transforming into The Star.
 We stayed in room 1517 and absolutely loved how plush and luxurious the room was!
 With great views looking out over Broadbeach and out to the water, we found our room to be modern and comfortable with a very cosy bed, huge television and fantastic bathroom.
 If you’re after a great, centrally located hotel, you can’t go past The Star.
-Book The Star here and check out the below photo of our room!
+I mean, check out the below photo of our room!

 Your Gold Coast pocket guide: